2 Samuel 16

 Notes

-Hushai's greeting — "Long live the king!
+Hushai's greeting, "Long live the king!
 Long live the king!" (v.
-16) — is a deliberately ambiguous declaration.
-Absalom immediately questions it: whose loyalty is this, and to whom?
-Hushai's answer in verse 18 is equally slippery: "For whom the LORD and this people and all the men of Israel have chosen — his I will be."
-This is technically true, because Hushai believes the LORD has chosen David, not Absalom.
-But Absalom hears it as an endorsement of his own claim.
-The speech of a spy is always double-edged.
-Hushai is not lying in the strict sense — he is allowing ambiguity to serve truth.
-This has generated some theological discussion about the ethics of deception, but the narrator presents Hushai's double-dealing entirely without censure.
+16), is deliberately ambiguous.
+Absalom at once questions it: where does Hushai's loyalty truly lie?
+Hushai's answer in verse 18 is equally evasive: "For whom the LORD and this people and all the men of Israel have chosen — his I will be."
+The statement is technically true, because Hushai believes the LORD has chosen David, not Absalom.
+Absalom, however, hears it as an endorsement of his own claim.
+Hushai does not lie outright; he lets ambiguity serve the truth.
+This has prompted discussion about the ethics of deception, but the narrator offers no censure.

 Ahithophel's advice to sleep with David's concubines (v.
-21) is politically astute and theologically significant simultaneously.
-Politically, it is designed to make the breach between Absalom and David irreversible: a son who has slept with his father's wives cannot be reconciled with him, and all Israel will know the rebellion has passed the point of no return.
-The act signals total displacement — the new king has claimed the old king's household.
+21) is both politically astute and theologically significant.
+Politically, it is meant to make the breach between Absalom and David irreversible: a son who has slept with his father's wives cannot be reconciled with him, and all Israel will know the rebellion has passed the point of no return.
+The act signals total displacement: the new king has claimed the old king's household.

 Theologically, the act fulfills Nathan's prophecy to David almost word for word: "I will take your wives before your eyes and give them to your neighbor, and he shall lie with your wives in the sight of this sun" (2 Samuel 12:11-12).
-The roof of the palace is the same location from which David first saw Bathsheba.
-What David did in secret (looking at a woman who was not his, taking what was not his), Absalom does in public — and the symmetry is the point.
-The narrator does not need to make this explicit; the reader who remembers chapter 11 will feel it.
+The roof of the palace is the same place from which David first saw Bathsheba.
+What David did in secret, taking what was not his, Absalom does in public.
+The symmetry is deliberate.
+The narrator does not need to state the connection outright; the reader who remembers chapter 11 will recognize it.

 The concubines are passive victims in this act — they have no choice, no voice, no recourse.
 Their fate after David's return is recorded in 2 Samuel 20:3, where David puts them in seclusion and they "lived like widows" for the rest of their lives.
 They are among the innocent casualties of David's sin and Absalom's ambition, caught between two kings.

-The narrator's description of Ahithophel's reputation in verse 23 — "the counsel of Ahithophel was like asking the word of God" — is descriptive, not evaluative.
-The narrator is telling us what David and Absalom believed about Ahithophel's counsel, not endorsing the counsel itself.
-What makes this reputation significant is David's prayer in 15:31: he has asked God to turn Ahithophel's counsel into foolishness.
-The narrator here signals how great that challenge is: defeating Ahithophel requires defeating the man whose advice was universally treated as if it were divine.
-Chapter 17 shows God doing exactly that, through Hushai.
+The narrator's description of Ahithophel's reputation in verse 23, "the counsel of Ahithophel was like asking the word of God," is descriptive, not evaluative.
+The point is what David and Absalom believed about Ahithophel's counsel, not that the counsel itself carried divine approval.
+This matters because David has already prayed in 15:31 that God would turn Ahithophel's counsel into foolishness.
+The narrator is showing the scale of that request: to defeat Ahithophel is to overcome the man whose advice was treated as nearly infallible.
+Chapter 17 shows God doing exactly that through Hushai.